-The water use restrictions have spurred a significant increase in customer participation in the District's conservation programs.
-For example, participation in high efficiency toilet replacement programs increased by 206 percent.
 Some of the actions households and businesses are taking, such as when a household decides to replace its lawn with drought-tolerant landscaping or to replace an old water guzzling toilet with a high-efficiency toilet, are expected to result in permanent reductions in demand.
 Other actions, such as taking shorter showers, limiting the flushing of toilets, or reducing the number of days landscape is irrigated, are expected to produce temporary reductions in water use.
 Some of this demand will return when the drought is over and the water use restrictions are lifted.

-Even though water use in 2015 was below the District's 2020 GPCD target, it is not certain this will still be the case in 2020.
+Thus, even though water use in 2015 was below the District's 2020 GPCD target, it is by no means certain this will still be the case in 2020.
 Following the 1987-91 drought, there was a steady rebuilding of demand over several years.
 The potential exists for the same type of demand rebound following the present drought.
+In fact if the demand rebound pattern following the 1987-91 drought were to repeat itself, demand in the district could increase by 30-40 percent by 2020 compared to its 2015 level.
+Thus it would not be prudent to assume the hard work of demand management needed to meet the 2020 target is done.
+Continued investment in conservation will be needed to ensure compliance with SB X7-7.